julianlork/gpu-computed-particle-system-with-swift/README.md

 Lookup project demonstrating how to compute and render basic particle systems.

 ## Introduction
 Implementation of a simple particle system using Swift, SwiftUI and the Metal Shading Language.
-This repository is meant as a knowledge archive demonstrating on how to create basic particle systems, a gaussian blur render pass and conditional coloring of particles.
+This repository is meant as a knowledge archive demonstrating on how to create basic particle systems, a gaussian blur render pass and conditional / positional coloring of particles.

 ## Resources